Has Johnny Depp Gone Vegan?

 Step 3: Observe the animal’s response

-I’m 100% certain the animal will feel pain, and avoid you in the future.
+If you follow those 3 steps, I’m 100% certain the animal will feel pain, and avoid you in the future.

 Did you know that in 2015 animals were legally recognised as sentient beings in New Zealand?